ayvee/summarystore/README.md

-SummaryStore is an approximate time-series data store, designed for analytics applications, capable of storing large volumes of data (tested up to 1 petabyte) on a single node.
+SummaryStore is an approximate time-series data store, designed for analytics applications, capable of storing large volumes of data (on the order of a petabyte) on a single node.

-SummaryStore uses a novel _time-decayed summarization_ mechanism to significantly compact data while maintaining high accuracy in many applications.
+SummaryStore uses a novel _time-decayed summarization_ mechanism to significantly compact data while maintaining high accuracy in many workloads.
 For details see our paper at [SOSP'17](SummaryStore/papers/17sosp.pdf).

 ## COMPILING